 Additional information about the algorithms used by the Find Outliers tool can be found in How Optimized Outlier Analysis works.

 Use Find Outliers to determine if there are any statistically significant outliers in the spatial pattern of your data.
 Other tools that may be useful are described below.

 Map Viewer analysis tools

-If you are interested in finding statistically significant clusters of high and low values in the spatial pattern of your data, use the Find Hot Spots tool.
+To find statistically significant clusters of high and low values in the spatial pattern of your data, use the Find Hot Spots tool.

-If you are using point or line measurements to create a density map, use the Calculate Density tool.
+To use point or line measurements to create a density map, use the Calculate Density tool.